wutsi/wutsi-tracking-server/docs/Tracking.md

 - The daily aggregate: aggregation for a given day
 - The monthly aggregate: aggregation for a given month

-### The Visit aggregate
+### The View aggregate

-- Description: Count the number of visits on products
+- Description: Count the number of views on products
 - Daily aggregate file: ``aggregates/daily/<yyyy>/<mm>/<dd>/visit.csv``
 - Daily aggregate file: ``aggregates/monthly/<yyyy>/<mm>/visit.csv``
 - File Format